 This is why communicating well and often can be a huge asset to you as an employer.
 Especially in today’s information age and with all the tools available to be in contact at any moment with anyone, radio silence is a no-go.

-Tip: at least set up an automated email to confirm when their application has been successfully submitted, or even an automated email sequence to keep them up to date on the entire process. although it’s an automated e-mail, fill in a personal address as the sender.
-Please don’t make applicants reply to: [email protected] (yes, this happens).
+Tip: At least set up an automated email to confirm when their application has been successfully submitted, or even an automated email sequence to keep them up to date on the entire process. although it’s an automated e-mail, fill in a personal address as the sender.

 On a similar note, oftentimes hiring managers and employers can feel untouchable to job applicants.
 There’s nobody who’s immediately accessible to answer questions or address concerns.

 The employers with the very best candidate experiences don’t keep their company hidden behind a curtain—instead, they make it easy to get in touch.

 HubSpot, for example, redesigned their entire career website and added a HubSpot Careers Slack team.
 Using Slack, candidates can get in touch with different HubSpotters to ask questions about roles, teams, the company’s culture, and more.